algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 5.6 Execution

-To execute each line of the binary file we are comparing the retrieved 4 bytes to:
+To execute each line of the binary file, we are comparing the retrieved 4 bytes to:

 - An instruction, 7-bit
 - The destination register, 5-bit